AndrewHazelden/PIXAR-USD-Syntax-Highlighter/README.md

 ## Overview ##

 This is a proof of concept Notepad++ syntax highlighting module for the code from **[Pixar's USD format](http://graphics.pixar.com/usd/)**.
-Since the **Universal Scene Description format** format hasn't been formalized yet, the syntax highlighter will be updated as more information is released.
+Since the **Universal Scene Description**  format hasn't been formalized yet, the syntax highlighter will be updated as more information is released.

 ----------